 For any application inquiries, please feel free to contact the Office of Admissions by phone or via e-mail:

-Applications for admission may be submitted between June 2nd of the year preceding matriculation and the following February 2nd.
-APPLICATIONS MUST BE RECEIVED BY AADSAS NO LATER THAN FEBRUARY 2nd in order for applicants to be considered for admission to the following year's class.
+Applications for admission to the Southern Illinois University School of Dental Medicine may be submitted between June 1st of the year preceding matriculation and the following January 15th.
+APPLICATIONS MUST BE RECEIVED BY AADSAS NO LATER THAN January 15th in order for applicants to be considered for admission to the following year's class.
 Early application is to the individual's advantage and is strongly encouraged by the SIU School of Dental Medicine.

 Dental Admission Test